 Another one of the best nursing schools in Tennessee can be found at the University of Memphis Global Campus.
 His program helps registered nurses complete their bachelor’s degrees.
-The program focuses on competence, excellence and high-quality care for patients.
-Qualified faculty members help students mastered the skills needed to provide a positive influence in the field.
+The program focuses on competence, excellence, and high-quality care for patients.
+Qualified faculty members help students master the skills needed to provide a positive influence in the field.

 The University of Memphis Global stands out due to the quality of its curriculum and the compassion of its faculty members.
 More than 4,500 students are working towards their undergraduate degrees and UofM Global has service to over 25 years.

 Highlight: According to U.S. News and World Report, the University of Memphis Global ranks 53rd among schools offering online bachelor’s programs.